 Matt represents businesses and their owners in pursuing and defending claims related to contracts, business torts, corporate governance issues, unfair or deceptive trade practices, and the rights of shareholders, partners and joint venturers.
 On behalf of employers, he has enforced non-competition agreements, defended wrongful termination claims, and handled wage and hour matters that include defending class actions.

 Land owners in a wide variety of real estate conflicts rely on Matt's counsel.
-He assists clients in boundary disputes, commercial lease defaults, easement litigation, adverse possession and prescriptive easement claims, partition proceedings, as well as claims involving the enforcement, interpretation, and reformation of recorded instruments.
-Matt also handles disputes between landowners and the government, including zoning matters, defending and challenging variances and special permits, and litigation to determine compensation for takings.
+He assists clients in boundary disputes, commercial lease defaults, disputes involving contracts and other rights to purchase real estate, easement litigation, adverse possession and prescription claims, partition proceedings, as well as claims involving the enforcement, interpretation, and reformation of recorded instruments.
+Matt also handles disputes between landowners and the government, including zoning matters on behalf of applicants and abutters, public ways, historic preservation appeals, and litigation to determine compensation for takings.